-All generator/exciter/governor manufacturers' data sheets must be available for modeling in transient/voltage stability, short circuit, and relay setting calculation programs.
+All generator (exciter/governor/power system stabilizer, electromagnetic transient black box model for IBRs, turbines and inverters, etc.) manufacturers' data sheets must be available for modeling in transient/voltage stability, short circuit, and relay setting calculation programs.
 This includes generator reactive capability curves and exciter saturation curves.
-The Producer shall provide to the Transmission Provider, at the time of application for interconnection, the model data for the proposed generation and any associated power conversion equipment and controls if an appropriate IEEE standard model exists.
-If an IEEE model does not exist, the Producer shall provide suitable user model(s) and associated documentation for use with dynamic and transient stability simulations of their equipment.
-The modeling data must be provided in both General Electric's PSLF format or Power Technologies Inc.'s PSSE format for connections to PSCo system and in PSSE format for connections to SPS or NSP systems, or as instructed by the entity doing the studies.
-The Producer shall provide, upon request, the model data for the proposed generation and any associated power conversion equipment and protective devices for use with an Electromagnetic Transients Program (EMTP), Alternate Transients Program (ATP), or PSCAD program.
+The Producer shall provide to the Transmission Provider, at the time of application for interconnection, the model data for the proposed generation and any associated power conversion equipment and controls.
+If a suitable user model does not exist, the Producer shall provide the IEEE standard model(s) for use with dynamic and transient stability simulations of their equipment.
+The load flow modeling data must be provided in both General Electric's PSLF format or Siemens PSSE format for connections to SPS or NSP systems, or as instructed by the entity doing the studies.
+The Producer shall provide, upon request, the model data for the proposed generation and any associated power associated power conversion equipment and protective devices for use with a PSCAD program.
+Any model data not covered by a Non-Disclosure Agreement may be publicly released by Xcel Energy to meet NERC model development requirements, other NERC standards or other regulatory requirements.